Trippnology/super-simple-scraper/README.md

 - `-c, --content <type>`: Process each element as this type of content (`hash`, `html`, `image`, `json`, `link`, `object`, or `text`).
 Default is `link`.
 - `-o, --output <format>`: Output format (`html`, `json`, `object`, or `text`).
 Default is `text`.

+It's up to you to use sensible combinations of options.
+If you select all images, then try to process them as links, you're not going to get any results!

+Use the `-c object` and `-o object` options together to get the full [cheerio](https://cheerio.js.org/) object for debugging.
+You can use this to make sure you are dealing with the DOM that you think you are!

 ### Examples

 1. **Scrape a specific URL with default options:** (this will find all links and return their hrefs)